 The Sound and Visual Technology program gives you the opportunity to study two of the most engaging and rapidly developing fields in the arts and culture.
 You will choose eith ... +

-This well-established master is the world-leading course in audio production, highly regarded both nationally and internationally.
-It is accredited by the leading industry bod ... +
+This well-established Master's is the world-leading course in audio production, highly regarded both nationally and internationally.
+It is accredited by JAMES (consortium of m ... +